Trump pick in Georgia governor race not drawing donor flock

 “We’ll be outraised and outspent, but we won’t be outworked," said Perdue spokesperson Jenni Sweat.
 “This is a people versus politicians race, and the silent majority is rising up to reject failed career politicians like Brian Kemp.
 David Perdue is proud to be supported by a strong network of grassroots conservatives who will propel him to victory in May and November.”

 For now, Perdue is particularly reliant on one family.
-Chip Howalt, his wife Cynthia, and their three Dalton-based companies including Textile Rubber & Chemical Co., have given Perdue $121,000.
-That's more than 10% of what Perdue raised.
+Chip Howalt, his wife Cynthia, and their three Dalton-based companies including Textile Rubber & Chemical Co., have given Perdue $121,000, more than 10% of Perdue's fundraising total.
 Textile Rubber & Chemical Co. also gave $250,000 in January to the Georgia Values Fund, an independent committee supporting Perdue.

 That’s the only contribution the fund reported through March 1.